centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 ## Nix Package Manager

 Nix is a package manager for Linux and other Unix systems, with a wide selection of up-to-date packages.
 This document is a brief introduction to Nix and how to use it.

+**Note:** Nix commands are only available on the login node and not on any compute nodes.
+It is safe to install packages on the login node through Nix as the commands are forwarded to the Nix daemon which runs on a different node.

 ### How to find packages